Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Results

-In the left panel of \Cref{fig:1d_plots}, we report the constant galaxy bias best fit and 68\% confidence interval model constraints with blue solid lines for the flux density cut at $0.18$ mJy.
+In the left panel of \autoref{fig:1d_plots}, we report the constant galaxy bias best fit and 68\% confidence interval model constraints with blue solid lines for the flux density cut at $0.18$ mJy.
 We find that the auto-correlation gives higher bias than the cross-correlation by $\sim 1\sigma$, while the combination of the two gives intermediate estimates.
 In all these results the linear model yields higher bias values than \texttt{HALOFIT} by $\sim0.5\sigma$ to compensate for the smaller power at the mildly non-linear regime.
-Also, we do not observe deviations from the shot noise estimates given the reported constraints on the nuisance amplitude parameter $A_\text{sn}$, verifying in this way that there is no multi-component contamination in the \texttt{Selavy} island catalogue we use.
+Also, we do not observe deviations from the shot noise estimates given the reported constraints on the nuisance amplitude parameter $A_\text{sn}$, verifying in this way that there is no {evidence of} multi-component contamination in the \texttt{Selavy} island catalogue we use.
 Additionally, it could mean that our low density sample is not affected by other contributions like halo exclusion.
-Regarding the goodness of fit, we report reduced $\chi^2$ ($\chi^2_\nu$), defined as, $\chi^2_\nu=\chi^2_\text{min}/\nu$, with $\chi^2_\text{min}$ the $\chi^2$ of the best-fit value and $\nu$ the degrees of freedom which is the number of our measurements minus the number of fitted parameters.
-Overall, all the measurements provide good fits to the data at $\chi^2_\nu \sim 1$ with the auto-correlation results giving worse $\chi^2_\nu$ than the cross-correlation and the combined ones (see \Cref{tab:flux_0p18_bg_const.}).
+Regarding the goodness of fit, we report reduced $\chi^2$ ($\chi^2_\nu$), defined as, $\chi^2_\nu=\chi^2_\text{min}/\nu$, with $\chi^2_\text{min}$ the $\chi^2$ of the best-fit value and $\nu$ the degrees of freedom which is the number of our measurements minus the number of fitted parameters. {We also report the 'probability to exceed' which is defined as $\text{PTE}(\chi^2,\nu)=1-\text{CDF}(\chi^2,\nu)$, where CDF is the cumulative distribution of $\chi^2$.} Overall, all the measurements provide good fits to the data at $\chi^2_\nu \sim 1$ {(or equialently a PTE of 10-90\%)} with the auto-correlation results giving worse $\chi^2_\nu$ than the cross-correlation and the combined ones (see \autoref{tab:flux_0p18_bg_const.}).
 We opt to report in the text for clarity (and do so for the rest of the galaxy models and flux density cuts in the paragraphs below) only the combined measurements $(gg+g\kappa)$ galaxy bias values from \texttt{SKADS} for the \texttt{HALOFIT} model, which is $b_g=2.32^{+0.41}_{-0.33}$.
-The rest of the results are shown \Cref{tab:flux_0p18_bg_const.}.
+The rest of the results are shown \autoref{tab:flux_0p18_bg_const.}.